 Like all good stories, lets start from the beginning....

-When dinosaurs roamed the earth and I was a mere nipper I can remember loading my toy cars onto my Tomy train set along with my budgie Georgie.
+When dinosaurs roamed the earth and I was a mere nipper I can remember loading my toy cars onto my Tomy train set along with my budgie Georgie and a couple of bourbons.
 I would point at all the cars driving down the road and be able to tell you what they were "Sierra, Cavalier..." (yes I am that old)

-I have my own little feathered friend aka Wingman - he doesn't migrate but he does travel a lot with me and is free range when I'm home - Albie the budgie.
+I have my own little feathered friend aka Wingman - she doesn't migrate but she does travel a lot with me and is free range when I'm home - Albie the budgie.

 I like a challenge and try and do a couple for charity every year - Beat (Eating Disorders), Salisbury Hospice and Alzheimer's Research UK are charity's I like fundraising for - My dear friend Charlotte passed away from an eating disorder and my mum from dementia.

 So thats me....Keep it real, share some smiles and pick up your frigging litter please!